FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 * `keyStoreDir`: Path to load / save account files, default is' account'；

 * `accountFileFormat`: The default file format is' pem '.
 Currently, only' pem 'and' p12 'are supported.
 You do not need a password to load an account file in' pem 'format.
-You need a password to load an account file in' p12 'format.；
+You need a password to load an account file in' p12 'format；

 * `accountAddress`: Loaded account address, empty by default